Z-Bolt/Z-Bolt-Cura-Profiles/README.md

 Move the content of the "resources" folder from downloaded archive into /Users/$USER/Library/Application Support/cura/4.12 and merge with replacement.
 Do not change "resources" directory inside Cura package.

+For Linux users:
+Move the content of the "resources" folder from downloaded archive into ~/.local/share/cura/4.12 and merge with replacement.

 6. Select printer profile corresponding to your printer model.

 RUS: